 Finally, this workstation relies on a 64Wh battery when using integrated graphics and a 95.6Wh battery with the Quadro GPU installed.
 It weighs 0.69 inches thick despite all the hardware packed inside and weighs around 4.54lb.

-Other workstations include the HP ZBook Studio x360, the HP ZBook 17, the ZBook 15, the ZBook 14, and the ZBook x2.
+Other workstations include the HP ZBook Studio x360, the HP ZBook 17, the new ZBook Firefly 15 and ZBook Firefly 14 range shipping in August from $1,099, and the ZBook x2.

 This concludes our latest broadcast of the best HP laptops you can buy right now.
-Keep tuning in for an updated list as newer models hit the streets.
+Keep tuning in for an updated list as newer models we’ve seen announced finally hit the streets.